ConcernedCitizen2025/Project2025-Assistant/_editors/steven-groves.md

 # Steven Groves

-**Role:** Former Special Assistant to the President and Deputy Press Secretary
+**Role:** Editor

-**Position:** Margaret Thatcher Fellow at The Heritage Foundation
+**Position:** Former Special Assistant to the President and Deputy Press Secretary and Margaret Thatcher Fellow at The Heritage Foundation

 **Background:**
 Steven Groves served as a Special Assistant to the President and Deputy Press Secretary during the Trump administration.
 Before joining the White House, Groves was a Senior Fellow at the Heritage Foundation, focusing on international law and sovereignty.
 He holds a JD from the University of Florida Levin College of Law and a BA from Florida State University.